 SUMMARY: More than 75 percent of Americans shop online.
-For the most part, those people can protect themselves from scams and fraud by only buying items from reliable websites like Amazon and eBay,
+For the most part, those people can protect themselves from scams and fraud by only buying items from reliable websites like Amazon and eBay.

-Inaccurate Domain Names
+1. Inaccurate Domain Names

 Fake websites often try to imitate the domain names of legitimate companies.
 For instance, instead of Amazon.com, they will use Amaz0n.net.
-It's easy to miss small changes in a company's name, so you have to pay close attention to the URL displayed in the address bar when you shop.
+It's easy to miss small changes in a company's name, so you should pay close attention to the URL displayed in the address bar when you shop.

 Also, look for websites that start with HTTPS instead of HTTP.
 HTTPS doesn't guarantee safety, but most sites that have it use encryption to protect your information.
 Google Chrome and most browsers visually indicate if a site uses HTTPS with a padlock image to the left of the web address.

-Unprofessional English and Graphics
+2. Unprofessional English and Graphics

-The people who design fake websites often live in other countries.
-These people may speak some English, but they aren't fluent and they certainly can't write like the professionals who work for large e-commerce sites.
+The people who design fake websites often do not live in the U.S. They may speak some English, but they aren't fluent, and they certainly can't write like the professionals who work for large e-commerce sites.
 Unprofessional, confusing or inaccurate language, and significant spelling mistakes, are telltale signs that the website is fake

 Unprofessional graphics and designs should also make you wary.
 Successful online stores spend a lot of money hiring graphic designers and coders to build beautiful, intuitive sites that people want to use.
 Most scammers don't have the right skills to develop attractive websites.
 If they could build real sites, then they probably wouldn't have to work as scammers.

 You can save a lot of money by shopping online.
 Some online stores have daily deals that lower the prices of certain items by 50 percent or more.
-Incredible discounts from a site that you know give you an opportunity to save money.
-An incredible discount from a website that you just found, however, could be a scam that wants to steal your private information.
+Incredible discounts from a site that you know gives you an opportunity to save money.
+An incredible discount from a website that you just found, however, could be a scam to steal your contact information and financial information.

-Strange Contact or Customer Service Information
+4. Strange Contact or Customer Service Information

 Trustworthy e-commerce stores promote themselves by putting their names in their email addresses and giving customers easy access to services.
 Fake websites rarely take the time and effort to do these things.
-Instead of having an email like firstname.lastname@example.org, they may use addresses like email@example.com or firstname.lastname@example.org or email@example.com.
+Instead of having an email like firstname.lastname@example.org, they may use addresses like email@example.com or firstname.lastname@example.org.